Indian Myna Birds

 • Loss of amenity due to the build-up of faecal material.

-To help prevent Indian Myna population increase, we can do the following:
+To help prevent further increase in the numbers of Indian Mynas, we can do the following:

 • Ensure rubbish bins are covered securely;